cristiandonosoc/rothko/README.md

 ```
 opengl_enabled = true

 // paths are relative to rothko.
+This is very annoying, yes.
-There's a TODO to make it objective.
+// I have a TODO to make it absolute.
 sdl_enabled = true
 sdl_include_path = "../../../../../include"
 sdl_lib_path = "../../../../../source/SDL2-2.0.10/build/Debug/SDL2d.lib"